DavidAnson/markdownlint/doc/Rules.md

 ## MD036 - Emphasis used instead of a heading

-Tags: headings, headers, emphasis
+Tags: emphasis, headers, headings

-Aliases: no-emphasis-as-heading, no-emphasis-as-header
+Aliases: no-emphasis-as-header, no-emphasis-as-heading

-Parameters: punctuation (string; default ".,;:!?。，；：！？")
+Parameters:

+* `punctuation`: Punctuation characters (`string`, default `.,;:!?。，；：！？`)

 This check looks for instances where emphasized (i.e. bold or italic) text is used to separate sections, where a heading should be used instead: